 nz brand comparison

-Both are NZ-made, both are premium, both are expensive.
-We compare ZIWI Peak and K9 Natural on ingredients, price, convenience, and which one is actually better for your dog.
+ZIWI Peak vs K9 Natural — both NZ-made, both premium, both expensive.
+We compare ingredients, price, and convenience to find which is better for your dog.

 The short version